-Spectroscopic ages are old for 13/19 galaxies, in agreement with the photometric ones, and metallicities are almost always (18/19) super-solar, confirming the mass-metallicity relation.
+Spectroscopic ages are very old for 13/19 galaxies, in agreement with the photometric ones, and metallicities are almost always (18/19) super-solar, confirming the mass--metallicity relation.
 The [Mg/Fe] ratio is also larger than solar for the great majority of the galaxies, as expected.
-We find that 10 objects have formed more than $75\%$ of their stellar mass (M$_{\star}$) within 3 Gyr from the Big Bang (BB), and classify them as relics.
-Among these, we identify 4 galaxies which had already fully assembled their M$_{\star}$ by that time.
-They are therefore `extreme relics' of the ancient Universe.} {The INSPIRE DR1 catalogue of 10 known relics to-date augment by a factor of 3.3 the total number of confirmed relics, also enlarging the redshift window.
-It is therefore the largest publicly available collection.
-Thanks to the larger number of systems, we can also better quantify the existence of a 'degree of relicness', already hinted at the Pilot Paper.}
+We find that ten objects formed more than $75\%$ of their stellar mass (M$_{\star}$) within 3 Gyr from the big bang (BB) and classify them as relics.
+Among these, we identify four galaxies that had already fully assembled their M$_{\star}$ by that time and are therefore `extreme relics' of the ancient Universe.
+Interestingly, relics, overall, have a larger [Mg/Fe] and a more metal-rich stellar population.
+They also have larger integrated velocity dispersion values compared to non-relics (both ultra-compact and normal-size) of similar stellar mass.} {The INSPIRE DR1 catalogue of ten known relics is the largest publicly available collection, augmenting the total number of confirmed relics by a factor of 3.3, and also enlarging the redshift window.
+The resulting lower limit for the number density of relics at $0.17<z<0.39$ is $\rho \sim 9.1 \times 10^{-8} \, \text{Mpc}^{-3}$. }